utpal-barman/u-credit-card-flutter/README.md

   bottomRightColor: Colors.purpleAccent,
 )
 ```
-This will create a credit card user interface with the red to yellow gradient.
+This will create a credit card user interface with a red-to-yellow gradient.

 If you want to scale the card, use `scale:` property.

-If you set less than 1, card size will be reduced,
+If you set less than 1, the card size will be reduced,
-if you set greater than 1, card size will be increased.
+if you set greater than 1, the card size will be increased.

 ``` dart